andersonfrailey/UBI_LaTex/paper.md

 \floatfoot{Source: Author's calculations using OSPC calculator.}
 \end{table}

 These reforms increase tax liabilities across all incomes by \gdtg{}.
 Of this total, tax units in the bottom income percentile experience \gdan{} increase in liabilities, or \gdsn{} of the total liability increase.
-This is an increase of approximately \gdan{} on average, per household.
 Most of the total increase in liabilities (\gdsx{}) falls on those in the top income percentile.
 These tax units experience an average \gdax{} rise in liabilities.
 These results are illustrated in Figure \ref{figure:g1} and Figure \ref{figure:g2}.

 \begin{figure}[H]
 \centering